bosth/bosth.github.io/content/pages/ads-b/index.md

 ### The OpenSky Network

 The [The OpenSky Network](https://opensky-network.org/) provides free access to ADB-S data via a RESTful API.
-There is a [Python client](https://openskynetwork.github.io/opensky-api/python.html), but I did not use it since it doesn’t implement everything that is available directly through the API.
+There is a [Python client](https://openskynetwork.github.io/opensky-api/python.html), but I did not use it since it doesn’t implement everything that is available directly through the API.[^opensky]

-{{< alert "circle-info" >}}
-Bringing up OpenSky: A large-scale ADS-B sensor network for research Matthias Schäfer, Martin Strohmeier, Vincent Lenders, Ivan Martinovic, Matthias Wilhelm ACM/IEEE International Conference on Information Processing in Sensor Networks, April 2014
-{{< /alert >}}

 Anyone may create an OpenSky account as long as they follow the site's [terms of use](https://opensky-network.org/about/terms-of-use).